abdelazizwf/rl-traffic-controller/README.md

 ### Notes

-- The agent can use a variety of network architectures, available in `rl_traffic_controller/networks.py`.
-Use `python3.11 run.py --help` to find out how to select a specific architecture.
 - The agent saves the Q network and related variables after each episode in the `models/` directory.
 - The `logs/run.log` provides extensive logs during the training process.
 - During training, it's preferable to keep the simulation window visible, as it will make capturing screenshots noticably faster.